July 25, 2025

 - 42% of sessions happen outside normal working hours, and 23% on weekends5

-- Care happens at home, guided by licensed healthcare professionals, with real-time feedback and constant progress tracking to keep patients engaged and accountable
+- Continuous care that can happens at home or from anywhere, guided by clinical experts, with real-time feedback and progress tracking that helps keep members engaged and accountable

 The ROI of preventative care